-- 2018 will bring record profits to most spruce/fir sawmills within the Northeast.
-While spruce/fir lumber prices have significantly declined from their historic highs in early summer, pricing remains solid, providing ample margins for most mills.
-Prices for Free on Board (FOB) Boston are now in the mid $450’s per thousand board feet (mbf).
-The other positive aspect in this market is that the demand/capacity ratio will continue to stay in the 90%+ range as capacity gains are being offset by improving demand.
-The forecast is for positive lumber margins well into 2020.
+- 2018 was a great year for most Spruce/Fir sawmills in the Northeast.
+While Spruce/Fir lumber prices have significantly declined from their historic highs in early summer, pricing remains solid, providing ample margins for most mills.
+The other positive aspect in this market is that the demand/capacity ratio will likely continue to stay in the 90 percent range as capacity gains are being offset by improving demand.

 - Transportation issues that helped to fuel the substantial climb in lumber prices earlier in the year have subsided to some extent, especially the rail issues in Canada.
-However, transportation remains an issue that the industry is having difficulty dealing with locally, nationally and internationally.
+That said, transportation remains an issue that the industry is having difficulty dealing with, both nationally and internationally as well as locally.

 - Hardwood lumber prices have been much more problematic.
 Recent trade issues and the imposition of tariffs are beginning to reverberate within markets.
 Current tariff levels in China on U.S. hardwood are at 10 percent, and thus have not had much impact on overall prices.
-However, they are scheduled to climb to 25 percent on January 1, 2019.
-The reaction is that buyers in China have been building inventories ahead of the tariff increase.
-With China being the largest export market for U.S. hardwood, many are concerned about the 2019 market impacts.
+The scheduled jump to 25 percent on January 1, 2019, has been paused while the two countries negotiate, although little progress has been made to date.
+With China being the largest export market for U.S. hardwood, many are concerned about the impact on markets in 2019.

 Pulp and Paper

-While the Northeast has been spared some of the transportation challenges faced in other regions, it has not been immune from trucker shortages, and the impact of electronic driver logs.
+- While the Northeast has been spared some of the transportation challenges faced in other regions, it has not been immune from trucker shortages and the impact of electronic driver logs.
 Some producers report that transportation bottlenecks have cut into production capacity.
-This is true throughout the Northeast region, as loggers in Southern New England report difficulty sending loads North.
-For more on this topic, click here for our September Knowledge Exchange Partner article, Trucking Compliance: Electronic Logging Devices Mandate and Agricultural Exceptions.
+This is true throughout the Northeast region, as loggers in Southern New England report difficulty sending loads north.